 Vaccine treatment for prostate cancer

 Sipuleucel-T (Provenge®) is a cancer vaccine used to treat advanced prostate cancer.
-Unlike most vaccines, this vaccine is aimed at treating prostate cancer, not preventing it.
+Most vaccines are designed to prevent diseases, but this vaccine is aimed at treating prostate cancer, not preventing it.

-This vaccine is made specially for each person who gets it.
-It is not mass produced.
-To make it, white blood cells are removed from the patient's blood and sent to a lab, where they are exposed to a protein from prostate cancer cells called prostatic acid phosphatase (PAP).
+This vaccine is not mass produced.
+It has to be made special for each patient from his own blood cells.
+To make it, white blood cells are removed from the patient's blood and sent to a lab, where they are exposed to a certain protein from prostate cancer cells.
 These cells are then sent back to the doctor’s office and given back to the patient into a vein (IV).
 This process is done 2 more times, 2 weeks apart, so that the patient gets 3 doses of cells.
 In the body, the cells cause other immune system cells to attack the patient's prostate cancer.

-Side effects from the vaccine tend to be milder than those from hormone therapy or chemotherapy.
-Short-term side effects can include fever, chills, fatigue, back and joint pain, nausea, and headache.
+Side effects tend to be mild and can include fever, chills, fatigue, back and joint pain, nausea, and headache.
 A few men had more severe symptoms, including problems breathing and high blood pressure, which improved after treatment.